Marvin Andrews: Personal life

 A devout Christian, Andrews also practices faith healing at the "Zion Praise Centre International", a church based in Kirkcaldy which is described as being Pentecostal.
 Andrews claims his faith was largely inspired by former Livingston teammate Javier Sánchez Broto.

 In the 2004–05 season (his first season with Rangers) he injured the cruciate ligament in his knee while playing.
 The injury was supposed to keep him off the field for months but Marvin Andrews was only off for one Scottish League Cup match and was back the next week as he believed God would keep him fit, a move which worried medical staff and supporters alike.
 Andrews' leg and form held up for the rest of the season, which saw his first SPL medal but the same injury eventually caught up with him, ruling him out of Trinidad And Tobago's World Cup 2006 campaign.
 When Andrews scored for Rangers, or won the Man of the Match at Ibrox Stadium, the song "I'm a Believer" by The Monkees was played.

-In February 2006, Andrews controversially labelled homosexuals as "an abomination" and said, "There is a demon in their spirits, their spirits are ill.
+In February 2006, Andrews controversially labelled gay people as "an abomination" and said, "There is a demon in their spirits, their spirits are ill.
 But God can help them through his church and anyone who doubts this can check the Bible".
-In an interview with The Guardian in October 2007, he sought to clarify his beliefs, claiming that what was written in the 2006 article was "a misquote and it was taken out of context" and saying that he did not have anything against homosexuals themselves, rather that it was homosexual acts that he believed were against God's will.
+In an interview with The Guardian in October 2007, he sought to clarify his beliefs, claiming that what was written in the 2006 article was "a misquote and it was taken out of context" and saying that he did not have anything against gay people themselves, rather that it was gay sexual practises that he believed were against God's will.